rutujanerurkar27/rutuja.github.io/index.md

    ![output_project](https://user-images.githubusercontent.com/30424951/146312318-e75bac64-054b-48af-84e1-882baed002c1.png)

-5. Weapons and objects detection using deep learning:- This is a security application that detects weapons such as rifles, hand guns, tanks, etc, along with other objects such as vehicles, human beings, animals, etc, to generate an Amber alert to stakeholders when a weapon is detected.
+5. Weapons and objects detection using deep learning:- This is a security application that detects weapons such as rifles, hand guns, tanks, etc, along with other objects such as vehicles, human beings, animals, etc, to generate an Amber alert to the application user when a weapon is detected.
 The accuracy of detection is 99.8% While working on this application, I built and trained models to detect various objects (armed people, rifle, shotgun, machine gun, tanks, etc) in the streaming video (DJI drone).
    Technologies used: Python, JavaScript(for drone connection)

       <img src="https://user-images.githubusercontent.com/30424951/146305410-42ee0089-0fe8-40b7-9670-2d7494dec3bc.png" width="200" height="200"> <img src="https://user-images.githubusercontent.com/30424951/146309239-13099a99-e921-4866-8f09-e001d4554e36.png" width="200" height="200">